 The same story featured a picture of 14 women, demonstrating another key finding of the research: that women are more likely to be seen than heard in news media.

 This is a common theme in similar research from the Global Media Monitoring Project, which takes place every five years and covers more than 100 countries.
-The research Swindon and Nandar helped to conduct followed the same methodology, which they hope will lay the groundwork for Myanmar to join the next global study in 2020.
+The research Swindon helped to conduct followed the same methodology, which they hope will lay the groundwork for Myanmar to join the next global study in 2020.